netphantom/homeSerBot/README.md

 ## Installation and usage

-There are two ways to run HomeSerBot on your machine, however as all the notifications are stored in a database, you must have access to any database source and provide HomeSerBot the correct credentials.
+There are two ways to run HomeSerBot on your machine: download the pre-built packages or compile them on your machine, however as all the notifications are stored in a database, you must have access to any database source and provide HomeSerBot the correct credentials.

 Currently, only the following database engines are supported: Mysql/MariaDb, Sqlite, Postgres, Sqlserver.

-To run HomeSerBot you can either compile the code on your machine, or use one of the release packages provided on Github.
+### Installation
+If you prefer to use the pre-built packages, then go in the "release" section, then download the package corresponding to you system and extract the content in a folder.

+Alternatively, you can clone this repo and compile HomeSerBot on your machine.
+To do so, you need to install GO first, then run the `go build` command in the main folder.
+Finally, you can run HomeSerBot with `./HomeSerBot`.

+### Usage
 The following parameters are required to correctly run HomeSerBot on your machine:

 `-tApi` is telegram API key you have created from the BotFather (https://t.me/botfather)